Fish stocking: Benefits of stocking

 Many species of fish including grass carp and the suckermouth catfish help clean bodies of water by eating algae and other green organisms.
 Algae can take over stagnant ponds, attracting insects and making lakes, rivers, and ponds unpleasant to look at.
 To treat them, many individuals will choose to stock certain species of fish.
 This creates a positive externality for those who enjoy a variety of water activities.
 Studies have also examined the economic viability of fish stocking.
 Hansson, Arrheniusm, and Nellbring of Stockholm University find that simple economic analysis suggests Volga pikeperch stocking can be profitable; based on the capital invested in the stock, the economic yield results in an annual interest rate of 43% (from the viewpoint of anglers).
 These authors also find that increased populations of stocked fish decreases manpower and equipment costs associated with each catch.
 They also find that specifically for pikeperch, stocking can restore food web interactions to a more "natural" level where herring populations are reduced and zooplankton flourish, thus benefiting the ecosystem as a whole.

 There are additional benefits to fish stocking.
 Anglers across the country spend millions of dollars through license fees (which benefit state governments) and fishing equipment such as rods, reels, and lures.
 Members of fishing societies such as the International Game Fish Association and the Bass Anglers Sportsman Society also enjoy fishing in more robust bodies of water.
-It is important to note that despite the findings mentioned above, Virginia researchers have found that even with stockings of rainbow trout, 80% of fish in its stocked streams are still natives.
+Despite the findings mentioned above, Virginia researchers have found that even with stockings of rainbow trout, 80% of fish in its stocked streams are still natives.
 The Department of Natural Resources in Minnesota also found that stocked muskie can coexist because biologically-based guidelines are used when choosing what and where to stock.
 Until recently, the ecology of lakes and rivers was not well understood.
-In order to maximize the benefits of stocking and control the costs, fish must be stocked strategically in places where they can be enjoyed but do not pose a threat to native species.
+To maximize the benefits of stocking and control the costs, fish must be stocked strategically in places where they can be enjoyed but do not pose a threat to native species.